lsst-sitcom/sitcomtn-163/index.md

 ### Shear Profile
 To calculate the shear profile for each subsample when applying color cuts or photo-z cuts, we first convert from $e_1$ and $e_2$ to $\gamma_1$ and $\gamma_2$ by applying HSC Y1 shear calibration {cite:p}`HSCCalib1, HSCCalib2`.
 <!--For other shear calibration techniques please see [Anacal technote] for results when applying Anacal, and {cite}`SITCOMTN-162` for Metadetect.-->
-Once calibrated, we can convert the shears to tangential and cross copmonents using the cluster BCG, located at (RA, DEC) = (37.865017, 6.982205), using
+Once calibrated, we can convert the shears to tangential and cross components using the cluster BCG, located at (RA, DEC) = (37.865017, 6.982205), using
 ```{math}
 \gamma_+ &= -\gamma_1 \cos{2\phi} - \gamma_2\sin{2\phi} \\
 \gamma_\times &= \gamma_1 \sin{2\phi} - \gamma_2\cos{2\phi}